-Lyle Lovett has a distinctive voice, look, and career.
+Texas-born singer-songwriter Lyle Lovett has a distinctive voice, look, and career.
 He’s the thinking man’s cowboy, writing songs of wit, poignancy, and introspection.
-He was also married to Julia Roberts for about 15 minutes.
+He was also married to Julia Roberts for two years.

 “North Dakota” isn’t the type of song that state officials might one day adopt as the state song, but it is a lovely, sad piece of music.
 In it, Lovett compares cowboys from Texas and those from North Dakota.

 Both groups have their preferred distractions (for the Texans, it’s their guns, and the Dakotans like their whiskey), but what they have in common is that they aren’t at rest when they’re home.